cjp666/LayeredArchitecture/README.md

 The architecture uses DTO's for transfering data to the client rather than the entities themselves so that more lightweight objects can / are transferred over the wire

 ## Web Services
+Hosted in IIS
 Sets up the DI (using Autofac)

 Holds the WebAPI which is just a very thin facade to the application layer

+## WindowsService
+A Windows Service that hosts the WebAPI using OWIN

+The WebAPI is just a very thin facade to the application layer